 Regression models comparing groups are used in many areas of research to answer two types of questions.
 First, do groups differ in the level of the outcome after adjusting for differences in observed characteristics?
 For example, do white and nonwhite respondents have different probabilities of reporting good health, controlling for age, income, education, and other characteristics?
 Second, does the effect of a regressor on the outcome differ across groups?
-For example, does obesity have the same effect on being diagnosed with diabetes for white and nonwhite respondents?
+For example, is the effect of obesity on being diagnosed with diabetes the same for white and nonwhite respondents?

 To answer these questions, models are fit that allow the regression coefficients to differ by group.
 To test if the coefficients are equal across groups, a Wald test is used (Chow, 1960).
-For example, suppose that we are considering the effect of x_k on y for white and nonwhite respondents, where β_k^W and β_k^N are the coefficients of interest.
+For example, suppose that we are considering the effect of $x_k$ on y for white and nonwhite respondents, where $\beta_k^W$ and $\beta_k^N$ are the coefficients of interest.
 If $H_0: \beta_k^W = \beta_k^N$ is rejected, we conclude that the effects differs across groups.
 While this approach can be used with linear regression and some other models (Liao, 2002), Allison (1999) shows that since the regression coefficients in binary logit or probit are only identified to a scale factor, standard tests of the equality of coefficients are invalid.
-He develops tests that address the identification problem by adding untestable, auxiliary assumptions that the coefficients for some regressors are equal across groups.
-While his test addresses the identification problem, we believe that in most applications it is substantively more useful to understand whether the marginal effects of x_k on the probability of the outcome are the same in both groups than whether the regression coefficients for x_k are equal.
+He develops tests that address the identification problem by adding untestable auxiliary assumptions that the coefficients for some regressors are equal across groups.
+While these tests address the identification problem, we believe that in most applications it is substantively more useful to understand whether the marginal effects of $x_k$ on the probability of the outcome are the same in both groups than whether the regression coefficients for $x_k$ are equal.
 Critically, in binary probit and logit, the equality of regression coefficients across groups does not imply that the marginal effects of a regressor on the probability are equal.
-In this paper, we develop methods for group comparisons groups using tests of the equality of probabilities conditional on the regressors and tests of the equality of marginal effects on the probability.
+In this paper, we develop methods for group comparisons using tests of the equality of probabilities conditional on the regressors and tests of the equality of marginal effects on the probability.
 Since probabilities are identified, these tests do not require additional identifying assumptions.